tilemill-project/tilemill/_posts/docs/manual/0202-03-01-adding-layers.md

 If you plan to use the tooltip feature in TileMill, your PostGIS table must provide a column that contains a [unique key](http://en.wikipedia.org/wiki/Unique_key).
 Specify the name of that column in **Unique key field** box.
 Otherwise, you may see incorrect tooltips after exporting to MBTiles.

+### Geometry Field

+*This setting only applies to PostGIS layers and is optional.*

+TileMill can usually determine which field contains your layer's geometry, but if it can't you can explicitly set it here.